 Jacquie: Yeah, it’s cheap.

 Host: Wow!
-This is amazing and wonderful knowledge.
+This is amazing knowledge.
 You've given two or three examples already.
 I should be writing this stuff down.
 I should be writing notes like one of your students, but I think a better thing to do is to get your book and read that.

 Jacquie: It's cheap, too. (laughing) I made it inexpensive so anybody can have it.
 It’s like a combination of three big giant books all in one little compacts synopsis.
-I just gave you the actual remedy and then give you just a one paragraph summary of the research paper I read so that you can see what their conclusions were for that particular botanical or that particular nutritional.
+I just gave you the actual remedy and then give you just a one-paragraph summary of the research paper I read so that you can see what their conclusions were for that particular botanical or that particular nutritional.
 I mean, let me share with your audience the three main categories of all inflammatory chronic conditions.
 One is Nutritional Deficiencies because our food is totally devoid and our diets are horrible.
-Number two is Toxins, which medications fall under that, as well as like heavy metals, pesticides, things like that and your Over-The-Counter stuff.
+Number two is Toxins, which medications fall under that, as well as heavy metals, pesticides, things like that, and your Over-The-Counter stuff.
 And then number three is Low-Grade Infections, which would be like my candida overgrowth.
 It was a low-grade infection that was causing me symptoms but yet not discernible as an infection with what we think of.
-So, there are lots of low-grade infections like IBS, which is Irritable Bowel Syndrome, is a low-grade infection in your intestines.
+So, there are lots of low-grade infections like IBS, which is Irritable Bowel Syndrome, which is a low-grade infection in your intestines.
 SIBO, which is Small Intestinal Bacterial Overgrowth is also a higher level of bacterial infection in your gut.
 But these are the kinds of background stuff that actually interferes, it interferes with other things and you have multiple symptoms.
-Now, if you have leaky gut, and we can get into that, what happens is all these infections and all of these inflammatory and all of these toxins can actually move out of your intestinal tract and into your bloodstream and go anywhere in the body, including crossing the blood brain barrier which is what happened with me.
-As far as having depression, anxiety, panic attacks was because of these things crossing the blood brain barrier and getting into my head.
-So, by detoxing my body and changing my diet and beating all of these low-grade infections, I actually reverse all of my conditions, including all my brand stuff.
+Now, if you have a leaky gut, and we can get into that, what happens is all these infections and all of these inflammatory and all of these toxins can actually move out of your intestinal tract and into your bloodstream and go anywhere in the body, including crossing the blood-brain barrier which is what happened with me.
+As far as having depression, anxiety, panic attacks was because of these things crossing the blood-brain barrier and getting into my head.
+So, by detoxing my body and changing my diet, and beating all of these low-grade infections, I actually reverse all of my conditions, including all my brand stuff.

 Host: What was your diet before and what did you change your diet into?

-Host: What an apt of name! (laughing)
+Host: What an apt of the name! (laughing)

 Jacquie: Yes, exactly.
 Basically, I mean, it’s usually some form of gluten lace cereal or muffins or something or bagels for breakfast.